We offer Strong Representation when Sexual Harassment Occurs at Your Job

-Professional counsel when supervisors, managers, co-workers, and company staff trouble you because of your sex
+Professional counsel can help you when supervisors, managers, co-workers, and company staff trouble you because of your Gender.

 The California sexual harassment attorneys at Stephen Danz & Associates have a track record of successful settlements and verdicts.
 In one case, we helped a woman who worked for the Chancellor of UCLA settle a sexual harassment and hostile work environment claim involving a female administrator for $650,000.
 Our lawyers understand the humiliation of sexual harassment cases.
 That is why, in addition to working to get justice in the courts against the employer, we work with professional counselors, therapists, and doctors to help the victims of the harassment get the help they need.

 The Equal Employment Opportunity Commission (EEOC) defines sexual harassment as;

 Unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature when:

 - Submission to such conduct is made either explicitly or implicitly on a term or condition of an individual’s employment, or